corcorana/restingIAF/README.md

 > Corcoran, A.W., Alday, P.M., Schlesewsky, M., & Bornkessel-Schlesewsky, I. (2017).
 Towards a reliable, automated method of individual alpha frequency (IAF) quantification. bioRxiv. doi: https://doi.org/10.1101/176792

 ## Releases
+`v1.0` was released in conjunction with publication of the bioRxiv preprint.

 Release `v0.1.0` formed the basis of Cross et al's (manuscript in preparation) resting-state IAF analysis.
 Additional analysis scripts customised for the purposes of this study are included in release `v0.1.1`.